Yega-Noragami/Market-Analysis/README.md

 Stock Market Analysis usnig C++

 ## AIM
 The Aim of this project was to conduct market analysis of top 10 Tech stock by market capitalization.
 I extracted financial data using yahoo finance API and saved the data in a csv file.
-I used C++ for parsing the data and perfomed analaysis.
+I used C++ for parsing the data and performed analysis.

 ### Market Capitalization
 Market capitalization refers to the total dollar market value of a company's outstanding shares of stock.
 Commonly referred to as "market cap," it's calculated by multiplying the total number of a company's outstanding shares by the current market price of one share.